 11. McAdenville NC Christmas FAQ

 Why is McAdenville NC called Christmas Town USA?

-Because nearly every single house, business, tree, and lamp post in the tiny town is decorated with lights, wreaths, and garland.
+Because nearly every single house, business, tree, and lamp post in the tiny town is decorated with lights, wreaths, and garlands.
 This annual holiday transformation was eventually written into the town’s charter, and now McAdenville holds a copyright on the phrase “Christmas Town USA.”

 Is it better to walk or drive through the McAdenville Christmas lights?

 We recommend walking.
 The traffic to see the lights in McAdenville gets very busy on weekends, and even on some weeknights near Christmas.
 Plus it’s hard to see all the incredible details in each home and decorated display when you have dozens of cars right behind you!

 How long does it take to walk through McAdenville?

 We recommend allowing at least two hours to see everything there is to see along the 1.3-mile route.
 But if you plan to eat dinner, do some Christmas shopping, or take lots of selfies, you could easily spend 3-4 hours or more.